jodaf/quilvyn-core/README.md

 ## Scribe RPG character sheet generator

-Scribe generates character sheets for paper-and-pencil roll playing game (RPG) characters.
+Scribe generates character sheets for paper-and-pencil role playing game (RPG) characters.
 Using basic values (abilities, class, name, etc.) entered in a form window, the program applies the rules contained in the RPG source books and displays formatted information about the character in a separate